 If you accumulate too many points on your motor vehicle record during a fixed period of time, you will have your license suspended.
 You are in jeopardy of losing your license if you accrue points as follows:

 When you are issued a ticket for an offense that carries points and you end up paying the citation, plea bargaining, or pleading guilty, you are in a sense convicted of the act.
-The court then sends the conviction to the DMV, which tacks on the points to your driving record.
-It can take only a couple of tickets to have your license revoked, and even if you do not amass the number required to put your license in danger, points still sit on your record for seven years.
+The court then sends the conviction to the Division of Motor Vehicles, which tacks on the points to your driving record.
+It can take only a couple of tickets to have your license revoked, and even if you do not amass the number required to put your license in danger, points still sit on your record for 7 years.

 Find more information about suspended licenses on our site.